missionloyd/predictiveml/README.md

 - R-squared (R2)

 ## Results
 The trained models are saved as .pkl files in the ./models/ folder.
-The evaluation metrics are saved as .txt files in the same folder.
+The evaluation metrics are saved in the project directory in results.csv